MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxStatistics.md

 ```

 ### -DatabaseGuid
 The DatabaseGuid parameter filters the results by the GUID of mailbox database that hosts the Mailbox.
-You can find this property value by using the Get-EXOMailbox cmdlet with Properies filter set to DatabaseGuid.
+You can find this property value by using the Get-EXOMailbox cmdlet with the Properties parameter value DatabaseGuid.

 ```yaml
 Type: Guid